maksimkaJCHK/scrapy-logger/README.md

 Аn example of an error message, its color will be bright red.

 Very often a situation arises when one message needs to be highlighted more clearly than all the others.
-In order to highlight one message in the background, I do this:
+Initially, in order to highlight one message in the background, I did this:

 ```js
 // Turn on the background